KaveenSandagiripathira/List_inArraySlots/README.md

 // Doubles the capacity, preserving existing data private void expand()

+// Accessor method for the list which returns the element at the given index public int get( int index )

+// Mutator method for the list which sets the element at the given index to the specified value public int set( int index, int newValue )

+// Adds the specified integer, "value", to the specified location, "index" public void add( int index, int value)

+// Removes the element at the specified location, "index" public int remove( int index)
 ```

 ## UserOfList class:
 - Creates an instance of List_inArraySlots
 - Incrementally adds elements to the list using list.add()
+- Has several helper methods such as setTest and addAtTest which puts into string form the new functionality.